6 ways to avoid a library fine

 Access to the library is easily one of the best free things you can get from university.
 But, it's only free as long as you return all of your books on time.

-To avoid late fees, find a system that helps you keep track of the books you've taken out, making a note of when they're all due.
+To avoid late fees, find a system that helps you keep track of the books you've taken out and when they're due.

 The easiest way to do this is probably to set reminders on your phone for each book's due date.
 Ideally, you should aim to set the reminder for a day or two in advance.
 This will help you avoid getting to the day it's due, only to find you don't have time to go to the library.